D4nex/dee-pe/doc/README.md

-# Official DeePE documentation
+# Official Dissecta documentation

-This is the official documentation for the DeePE project.
+This is the official documentation for the Dissecta project.

 ## Index
 - [Installation](installation.md)